 So, what exactly is orthopedic physical therapy?
 It is a specialized branch of physical therapy that delves into assessing, diagnosing, and treating musculoskeletal conditions.
 Ranging from injuries to diseases or disorders affecting bones, joints, muscles, ligaments, and tendons, orthopedic physical therapists are highly trained healthcare professionals who employ an array of techniques and interventions to facilitate the restoration of function, reduction of pain, and improvement of mobility.

 The realm of orthopedic physical therapy extends its helping hand to individuals across diverse backgrounds and desired goals.
-Whether you find yourself recuperating from a surgical procedure, a fracture, sports related injuries, or seeking reprieve from chronic conditions like arthritis or osteoporosis, orthopedic physical therapy can play a transformative role in your life.
+Whether you find yourself recuperating from a surgical procedure, a fracture, sports related injuries, or seeking reprieve from chronic conditions like arthritis, hypermobility or osteoporosis, orthopedic physical therapy can play a transformative role in your life.
 It’s important to distinguish between a regular physical therapist and an orthopedic physical therapist.
 An orthopedic physical therapist often has the initials “OCS” or “Orthopedic Clinical Specialist” after their name.
 While all physical therapists possess a strong foundation in musculoskeletal care, certified orthopedic physical therapists undergo additional specialized training to become experts in managing orthopedic conditions.
 They have continuing education in orthopedics followed by a board exam and must maintain a certain level of expertise to maintain the certification.
 By choosing an orthopedic physical therapist, you can be assured of receiving specialized care and expertise tailored to your unique situation, ensuring a more targeted and effective treatment approach.

 Understanding Orthopedic Physical Therapy